Bachelor's Degree in Life Sciences

 OBJECTIVES

-HIGHLIGHTS OF THE LICENSE
+HIGHLIGHTS OF THE BACHELOR'S DEGREE PROGRAM

 - Promotions on a human scale